 Select the account-related detail you’d like to adjust; confirm and save your changes before leaving the page

-If you prefer to skip the snail mail and receive all your communication from MOHELA digitally, they offer a “paperless” option for all borrower correspondence.
+If you prefer to skip the snail mail and receive all your communication digitally, you're in luck.
+MOHELA offers a “paperless” option for all borrower correspondence.
 To sign up for this program or learn more about it, head here.

 If you have any questions related to your loans or need to make a change to your repayment plan, MOHELA customer service representatives can be reached by phone at the following numbers: